legluondunet/MyLittleLutrisScripts/The Longest Journey/README.md

 - Please report issue concerning this script on my github page: https://github.com/legluondunet/MyLittleLutrisScripts/

-# The Longest Journey - Gog - ResidualVM
+# The Longest Journey - CD - ResidualVM

 Description:
 Play the first opus of "The Longest Journey" CD version on Linux with ResidualVM.